juicebox-systems/juicebox-hsm-realm/entrust_hsm/README.md

 The HSM and Security World need to be configured so that our HSM software can access the NVRAM and realm keys.
-Both the NVRAM and realm keys should have ACL's on them that restrict access to just the seemachine. (this is called seeinteg in the entrust tools).
+Both the NVRAM and realm keys should have ACL's on them that restrict access to just the seemachine. (this is called seeinteg in the Entrust tools).
 This requires that both the seemachine image and userdata file are signed.

 Our `entrust_init` tool is used to configure NVRAM access and create realm keys.